Iamanshkoria/collabGeniusProject/README.md

 2. Database Setup:

-cd database
-mysql -u root -p  < CollabGenius(2).sql
+Open your MySQL database management tool.

-Open the schema.sql file located in the database directory.
+Locate and open the CollabGenius(2).sql file located in the database directory.
-Copy the SQL queries and execute them in your MySQL database management tool to create the database tables.
+Copy the SQL queries from the file and execute them in your MySQL database management tool to create the necessary database tables.
-Optionally, open the data.sql file and execute the INSERT statements to populate the tables with sample data.

 3. Database Configuration: